It’s cherry season again, and time to start canning cherry jam! Cherry jam is very easy to make. This recipe uses liquid pectin.

 *You can either remove the pits by hand or you can use a cherry pitter like this one from Norpro.
 It’s about $20, and will make your job oh so much easier!

 Measure chopped cherries into a large sauce pan.
 Add sugar, stirring well.
 Place on high heat.
 Stirring constantly, bring to a full boil with bubbles over the entire surface.
 Boil hard for 1 minute, stirring constantly.
-Remove from heat and stir in the pectin.
-Skim.
+Remove from heat and stir in the liquid pectin.
+Skim with a metal spoon.

 Yield: About 8 half-pint jars